Marginalization of Regression-Adjusted Treatment Effects in Indirect Comparisons with Limited Patient-Level Data: Simulation study

 \subsection{Estimands}

 The estimand of interest is the marginal log-odds ratio for $A$ vs.~$B$ in the $BC$ population.
-The treatment coefficient $\beta_z = \log(0.17)$ is the same for both $A$ vs.~$C$ and $B$ vs.~$C$.
-Subtracting the treatment coefficient for $A$ vs.~$C$ by that for $B$ vs.~$C$ yields a true conditional treatment effect of zero for $A$ vs.~$B$ in the $BC$ population.
-As the subject-level conditional treatment effects are zero for all units, the true marginal log-odds ratio is zero ($\Delta_{12}^{(2)}=0$), implying a null hypothesis-like simulation setup of no treatment effect for $A$ vs.~$B$, and marginal and conditional effects coincide.
+The treatment coefficient $\beta_z = \ln(0.17)$ is the same for both $A$ vs.~$C$ and $B$ vs.~$C$, and the shared effect modifier assumption holds in the simulation study.
+Therefore, the true conditional treatment effect for $A$ vs.~$B$ in the $BC$ population is zero.
+As the true subject-level conditional effects are zero for all units, the true marginal log-odds ratio in the $BC$ population is zero ($\Delta_{12}^{(2)}=0$).
+This implies a null hypothesis-like simulation setup of no treatment effect for $A$ vs.~$B$, and marginal and conditional estimands in the $BC$ population coincide by design.

-The shared effect modifier assumption\cite{phillippo2016nice} holds in the simulation study by design.
-That is, both active treatments have identical effect modifiers and interaction coefficients for each effect modifier.
-Therefore, the $A$ vs.~$B$ marginal treatment effect can be generalized to any given target population, because effect modifiers are guaranteed to cancel out (the marginal effect for $A$ vs.~$B$ is conditionally constant across all populations).
-If the shared modifier assumption does not hold, the true marginal treatment effect for $A$ vs.~$B$ in the $BC$ population will not be applicable in any target population (one has to assume that the target population is $BC$ for the analysis to be valid), and the marginal and conditional estimands for $A$ vs.~$B$ will likely not coincide where the measure of effect is non-collapsible.